firecracker-microvm/firecracker/docs/jailer.md

   these resources; for example the user which Firecracker runs as must have both **read and write permissions** to the backing file for a RW block device.
-- It’s up to the user to load balance VM placement among multiple NUMA nodes (if present), using the ```--node``` command line argument.
+- By default the VMs are not asigned to any NUMA node or pinned to any CPU.
-- The user must also manage any further fine tuning of resource partitioning via cgroups (most likely the ones created by the jailer), or any other means.
+  The user must manage any fine tuning of resource partitioning via cgroups, by using the `--cgroup` command line argument or by using the `--node` argument.
 - It’s up to the user to handle cleanup after running the jailer.
 One way to do this involves registering handlers with the cgroup `notify_on_release` mechanism, while being wary about potential race conditions (the instance